Kotlin/kotlinx.coroutines/docs/coroutine-context-and-dispatchers.md

 #### Debugging with special tooling

-The Coroutine Debugger of the Kotlin plugin simplifies debugging coroutines.
+The Coroutine Debugger of the Kotlin plugin simplifies debugging coroutines in IntelliJ IDEA.

 > Debugging works for versions 1.3.8 or later of `kotlinx-coroutines-core`.
 {:.note}